udayakumar-s/ej2-angular-docs/ej2-angular/accumulation-chart/getting-started.md

 <!-- markdownlint-disable MD036 -->

-# Getting started in Angular Accumulation chart component
+# Getting started with Angular Accumulation chart component

 This section explains you the steps required to create a simple Chart and demonstrate the basic usage of the AccumulationChart component in an Angular environment.